Monthly updates for September 2017

 With traffic view, Azure Traffic Manager customers will now be able to understand where their user bases are located (up to a local DNS resolver level granularity), the volume of traffic originating from these regions and the representative latency experienced.

 Azure Functions will now support .NET Core, allowing Functions code to target .NET Core.

-New Azure Data Factory features, now in public preview, will enable you to build hybrid data integration so that you'll be able to create, schedule, and orchestrate your ETL/ELT workflows, at scale, wherever your data lives, including the cloud or any self-hosted network.
+New Azure Data Factory features, now in public preview, will enable you to build hybrid data integration so that you will be able to create, schedule and orchestrate your ETL/ELT workflows, at scale, wherever your data lives, including the cloud or any self-hosted network.